Kyoung-yeon99/Kyoung-yeon99/README.md

 - I'm a fresh graduate eager to start my career in data engineering
 - I facilitate *smooth collaboration* in team projects through active communication and asking questions
 - I strive to write optimized code that is *scalable and suitable for specific data characteristics*
-- I love exploring delicious food, iced coffee, and traveling all around the world
+- I love exploring delicious food🍕, iced coffee☕️, and traveling all around the world✈️

 <br>
 <br>